redsanket/spark/external/storm/guide/security/index.rst

     <username>.wsca.user.yahoo.com

-As of ``ystorm-0.9.0_wip21.225`` code has been added to Storm to automatically fetch and push YCA certificates on your behalf.
+Code has been added to Storm to automatically fetch and push YCA certificates on your behalf.
 To use this, you need to know about the three configurations in the table below.